vitaly-t/custom-string-formatter/README.md

 **IMPORTANT** ☝
 > Filter arguments cannot contain symbols `|:{}<>()`, as they would conflict with the variable syntax.
-> To pass those in, you need to HTML-encode them (see below).
+> To pass those in, you need to sanitize them (HTML-encode), as shown below.

 Filter arguments are automatically HTML-decoded (unless [decodeArguments] override is present):